EdgeFirstAI/documentation/docs/index.md

 <figcaption>Dataset Import</figcaption>
 </figure>

 First you will be importing the video recording from [step 1](#capture-with-a-phone).
-Click on the dropdown that says "Select an Import Type" and then specify "Video" and then click "Done" as shown below.
+Click on the drop-down that says "Select an Import Type" and then specify "Video" and then click "Done" as shown below.

 <figure markdown="span">
 ![Dataset Video Import](getting_started/assets/workflows/mobile-video-import-type.jpg){ align=center }